 Brad Walker provides a guide to cutting your recovery time from injury by days, if not weeks!

 I get many questions from people asking about specific treatments for sports injuries, like running injuries and other common pulled muscle complaints.
 The unfortunate thing about most of these requests is that the injury occurred some time ago.
-This time lapse between the injury occurring, and treatment starting, is the biggest obstacle to a full and complete recovery.
+This time-lapse between the injury occurring, and treatment starting is the biggest obstacle to a complete recovery.
 As always, before I sit down to write an article, I like to spend a few hours surfing the net for information that relates to the topic I am going to write about.
 In most cases, I find a great deal of useful information that relates to what I am looking for; but not this time.
-What I did find, was a lot of information that related to treating specific sports injuries long after they had occurred.
-However, I found very little information relating to the immediate treatment of sports injuries.
-This was quite disappointing, because if people are only treating injuries long after they have occurred, they are really putting themselves at a great disadvantage.
+What I did find was a lot of information related to treating specific sports injuries long after they had occurred.
+However, I found very little information regarding the immediate treatment of sports injuries.
+This was quite disappointing because if people are only treating injuries long after they have occurred, they are putting themselves at a significant disadvantage.

 Before we start

-The type of sports injuries I am referring to here are the soft tissue injuries, which are very common in most, if not all sports.
+The type of sports injuries I am referring to here is soft tissue injuries, which are very common in most, if not all sports.
 Examples of common soft tissue injuries would include things like hamstring tears, sprained ankles, pulled calf muscles, strained shoulder ligaments, corked thigh, etc. Remember a sprain refers to a tear or rupture of the ligaments, while a strain refers to a tear or rupture of the muscles or tendons.
-The sort of injuries I am NOT talking about here are injuries which affect the head, neck, face or spinal cord which involve shock, excessive bleeding, or bone fractures and breaks.
-The treatment of these types of injuries goes way beyond the relatively simple soft tissue injuries that I am discussing here.
+The sort of injuries I am NOT talking about here are injuries that affect the head, neck, face, or spinal cord which involve shock, excessive bleeding, or bone fractures and breaks.
+The treatment of these types of injuries goes way beyond the simple soft tissue injuries that I am discussing here.

-Priority Number 1 The first priority when treating any sports injury is, "Do No Further Damage."
-Therefore, before we get into the treatment of soft tissue injuries, there is one important point that I should discuss first.
+Priority Number 1 The priority when treating any sports injury is, "Do No Further Damage."
+Therefore, before we get into the treatment of soft tissue injuries, there is one crucial point that I should discuss first.

-Once you have taken a few moments to make sure the injury is not life threatening, it is then time to start treating the injury.
-Remember, the sooner you start treating a sports injury, the more chance you have of a full and complete recovery.
+Once you have taken a few moments to make sure the injury is not life-threatening, it is time to start treating the injury.
+Remember, the sooner you start treating a sports injury, the more chance you have of a complete recovery.
 The longer you wait, the worse it is going to be.

 Without a doubt, the most effective, initial treatment for soft tissue injuries is the R.I.C.E.R. regime.
-This involves the application of (R) rest, (I) ice, (C) compression, (E) elevation and obtaining a (R) referral for appropriate medical treatment.
-Where the R.I.C.E.R. regime has been used immediately after the occurrence of an injury, it has been shown to significantly reduce recovery time.
-R.I.C.E.R. forms the first, and perhaps most important stage of injury rehabilitation, providing the early base for the complete recovery of injury.
+This involves the application of (R) rest, (I) ice, (C) compression, (E) elevation, and obtaining an (R) referral for appropriate medical treatment.
+Where the R.I.C.E.R. regime has been used immediately after the occurrence of an injury, it has been shown to reduce recovery time significantly.
+R.I.C.E.R. forms the first, and most important stage of injury rehabilitation, providing the early base for the complete recovery of the injury.

 The "How To"

-It is important that the injured area be kept as still as possible.
+The injured area must be kept as still as possible.
 If necessary, support the injured area with a sling or brace.
 This will help to slow down blood flow to the injured area and prevent any further damage.

-This is by far the most important part.
-The application of ice will have the greatest effect on reducing bleeding, swelling and pain.
+This is, by far, the most important part.
+The application of ice will have the most significant effect on reducing bleeding, swelling, and pain.
 Apply ice as soon as possible after the injury has occurred.